dspeyer/dspeyer.github.io/combat/index.md

 What sort of action is needed to reload the weapon so it can fire again.
 If more than a round, the reloader must spend the listed time taking standard actions of reloading.

 Flamethrowers and some firearms have two times: one for loading the next entry in the embedded tank or magazine and one for swapping in a fresh tank or magazine.
+For flamethrowers, the number of shots between tank swaps is given in parentheses.

 (While it is common for weapon wielders to do their own reloading, this is not necessary, and sometimes poor tactics.)